Extinct cats are species that once existed, but no longer have any living members. Both wild and domestic cat species have become extinct in the past.

 There are lots of examples of extinct big cats we can look at, ranging from those that became extinct thousands of years ago, to those that only became extinct in the last few decades.

-Examinations of fossils allowed us to distinguish the American Cheetah as a separate group rather than an earlier, ancestral puma.
+Fossils have allowed us to distinguish the American Cheetah as a separate group rather than an earlier, ancestral puma.

 Despite isolation from African and Asian lions, the American Lion is often compared to modern lions.

 These extinct big cats have been studied through fossils.
 Scientists and paleontologists have estimated that American Lions were around 25% larger than lions that exist today.

 These cats were carnivores, with a stronger bite than modern lions, long legs, and retractable claws to aid in hunting prey.